RocketChat/hubot-rocketchat/README.md

 Learn more about hubot-meteorchat and other available drivers [at this link](https://github.com/Sing-Li/hubot-meteorchat).

 #### If for some reasons, you can not run docker.
-Following are some old notes to help you get up and running.

-##### Manual configuration

-Instantiate a hubot instance using yeoman by following [these instructions](https://hubot.github.com/docs/)

-Configure the adapter development environment by following [these instructions](https://hubot.github.com/docs/adapters/development/).
-Link it, but don't run the bot just yet.

-Now check the relative path in the first line in src/meteorchat.coffee and make sure you are pointing to the source directory of hubot.

-Make sure you have a REDIS instance running locally.
-See [these instructions](http://redis.io/topics/quickstart)

-Finally, run your bot:
+You can still perform bot development or launch a bot using the *classic* hubot method based on npm.

+Just follow the [very detailed instructions here](https://hubot.github.com/docs/).
+Our npm module name is `hubot-rocketchat` and you need to start your hubot instance specifying the adapter name via `-a`:

 ```
 hubot -a rocketchat